savagematt/rlcraft/README.md

 We tested with version `RLCraft+Server+Pack+1.12.2+-+Beta+v2.8.2.zip`

-Copy the zip file into the `./provided` directory of this repository (DO NOT UNZIP THE FILE)
+Copy the zip file into the `./provided` directory next to the `Dockerfile` (DO NOT UNZIP THE FILE)

-No need to rename the file- the scripts will pick up `./provided/RLCraft*.zip`
+No need to rename the file, although please don't add more than one.
+The scripts will pick up `./provided/RLCraft*.zip`.

 #### Provide a Forge installer for Linux

-You need to provide an installer jar for Forge from https://files.minecraftforge.net
+You need to provide a **Linux** (see screenshot below) installer for Forge from https://files.minecraftforge.net

 > NB The Forge installer will need to be compatible with your RLCraft server pack.
 >